abhishek-kumar-code/Redfish_Public/Specification.md

 #### PATCH on array properties

-For array properties, services may pad `null` values as placeholders at the end of the array to indicate the maximum number of elements that the service supports for that array property.
+There are three possible forms of array properties in a Resource, which are detailed in the [Array properties](#array-properties) clause.

 Within a PATCH request, the service shall accept `null` to remove an element, and accept an empty object `{}` to leave an element unchanged.
+Array properties using the sparse array form will replace removed elements with `null` elements, while fixed or variable length form arrays will remove those elements and adjust the index of remaining elements accordingly.
+A service may indicate the maximum size of an array by padding `null` elements at the end of the array sequence.

 When processing a PATCH request, the order of operations shall be:
 * Modifications
 * Deletions
 * Additions

-TODO: JEFFA to break out into different array types (variable length, fixed length, and fixed length where positioning does not change)

 A PATCH request with fewer elements than currently exist in the array shall remove the remaining elements of the array.
-After a removal, services shall remove the `null` elements left between populated elements, unless the array property definition specifies otherwise.

-For example, an array of 'Flavors' indicates the service supports a maximum of six elements, with four populated.
+For example, a fixed length form array of 'Flavors' indicates the service supports a maximum of six elements (by padding the array with `null` elements), with four populated.

 ```
   "Flavors": [ "Chocolate", "Vanilla", "Mango", "Strawberry", null, null ]